Attribution 2.0

 This comprehensive tracking lets you monitor each step of the journey, from initial awareness to final conversion and more.

-Customizable Models for Tailored Insights
+Customizable Attribution Models for Tailored Insights

 With HockeyStack, you’re not limited to pre-set models.
 You can customize attribution models to match your unique business goals and customer behavior patterns.